solliancenet/MCW-Modernizing-data-analytics-with-SQL-Server-2019/Whiteboard design session/WDS trainer guide - Modernizing data analytics with SQL Server 2019.md

 2. Require a data lake to easily store and access disparate data.

+3. Would like a data mart to store denormalized and aggregated data while taking advantage of distributed storage.

-3. Simplified programming surface to prepare data and do data science.
+4. Simplified programming surface to prepare data and do data science.

-4. Scale data systems to reach more consumers.
+5. Scale data systems to reach more consumers.

-5. Unlock business insights from multiple sources of structured and unstructured data.
+6. Unlock business insights from multiple sources of structured and unstructured data.

-6. Apply deep analytics with high-performance responses.
+7. Apply deep analytics with high-performance responses.

-7. Enable AI into apps to actively engage with customers.
+8. Enable AI into apps to actively engage with customers.

-8. Identify PII and GDPR-related compliance issues for audit reports and take steps to fix these issues.
+9. Identify PII and GDPR-related compliance issues for audit reports and take steps to fix these issues.

 ### Customer objections